 What events or conditions should be included in syndromic surveillance data submissions to VDH?

-VDH monitors the reason for visit for all in person encounters seen by eligible professionals at the practice-level through syndromic surveillance.
+VDH monitors the reason for visit for encounters seen by eligible professionals at the practice-level through syndromic surveillance.
 No filtering of data by health condition should be done prior to its submission to VDH.
 Phone calls, scheduling, and prescription refills events should not be sent to VDH.

 Where can I find guidance on the required data elements that should be submitted to VDH by eligible professionals for syndromic surveillance?

-Guidance documentation that outlines what data elements should be sent by eligible professionals practicing at urgent care center can be found in the following specification guides:
+Guidance documentation that outlines what data elements should be sent can be found in the following specification guide:

 What message types does VDH accept for syndromic surveillance?